patois/BFS2019/readme.md

 * bypass DEP and ASLR
 * identify the stack cookie's position on the stack
+* leak the stack cookie
-* locate itself on the stack
+* locate ourselves on the stack
 * eventually run an external process

 In order to bypass ASLR, the _"ImageBaseAddress"_ of the target executable must be acquired\